-The purpose of telling you this is that I was in a workout class the other day, hating life and mentally cursing myself for being there (I'm not much of a natural exerciser.
+The other day, I was in a workout class, hating life and mentally cursing myself for being there (I'm not much of a natural exerciser.
 It takes lots of effort and mental pep-talk for me).
+Anyway, I digress!
+Back to that class.
 The instructor told us to watch our form.
-She said,
+She said:

 “Your body will naturally take the path of least resistance, which will most likely hurt you in the end.”

-From that point on I would always change the way I held myself in practice, to avoid that annoying little tweak.
-I would lean slightly this way or that when catching girls in stunts, would land differently when doing gymnastics, and even started sitting differently in class.
-Rather than fixing my problem I found the easiest way for my body to ignore it so I could go about doing what I wanted to do.
+From that point on, I would always change how I held myself in practice to avoid that annoying little tweak.
+I would lean this way slightly when catching girls in stunts, land differently when doing gymnastics, and even started sitting differently in class.
+Rather than fixing my problem, I found the easiest way for my body to ignore it so I could go about doing what I wanted to do.

-As you can imagine it didn't take long for serious issues to take place.
+As you can imagine, it didn't take long for serious issues to take place.
 I got a weird pinch in the back of my leg that I again ignored, allowing my body to find a new path of motion to avoid it.
-The pinch got worse and worse (I didn't know it was related to that still annoying tweak in my back), and before you knew it was being rushed to emergency back surgery in Portland to avoid permanent paralysis to my right leg due to a severely ruptured L5 disc.
+Unfortunately, the pinch got worse and worse (I didn't know it was related to that still annoying tweak in my back).
+And before I knew it, I was being rushed to emergency back surgery in Portland to avoid permanent paralysis to my right leg due to a severely ruptured L5 disc.
 I was only 16 years old.

 Sometimes we choose the path of least resistance without thinking about it.
-In the picture above, the easy path looks like a no-brainer.
-But often times we choose the easy path without stopping, looking ahead, comparing it to the rough path, pulling out a map, and figuring out if it's truly the best path for us or not; if it will lead us to where we want to go, if it's a short cut or a long route…and if it's actually as easy as it seems.
+But often, we choose the easy way without stopping, looking ahead, comparing it to the rough path, pulling out a map, and figuring out if it's truly the best path for us or not; if it will lead us to where we want to go if it's a short cut or a long route…and if it's actually as easy as it seems.

-Many of these are good, common, normal things, and lead to lots of instant happiness!
-However, for most of us these are “path of least resistance”-type things.
-We think they are making our lives easier and more enjoyable, and there's no doubt they are certainly enjoyable, but in the long run they are most likely slowing us down and making our lives much harder in the end.
+Many of these are good, common, normal things and lead to lots of instant happiness!
+However, for most of us, these are “the path of least resistance”-type things.
+We think they are making our lives easier and more enjoyable, and there's no doubt they are certainly enjoyable, but in the long run, they are most likely slowing us down and making our lives much harder in the end.